LuizFernandoMV/backtesting_vectorbt/README.md

 ### Key components of the project:

-Collection and processing of financial data and news Sentiment analysis of financial news headlines Implementation of a sentiment-based trading strategy Backtesting of the strategy and comparison with Buy and Hold Analysis of performance and risk metrics
+Sentiment analysis of financial news headlines

+Implementation of a sentiment-based trading strategy

+Backtesting of the strategy and comparison with Buy and Hold

+Analysis of performance and risk metrics

 ### Technologies Used